 Our monitoring and surveillance work is outcome focused, so we consider whether compliance is achieved and the desired outcomes for customers are delivered.

 Where our monitoring or enquiries identify non-compliance, we have a range of tools available to deliver a timely, effective and proportionate response.
-We may undertake further inquiry or expect the participant to adjust its compliance, and we may follow up to ensure that this is done.
-In some cases notices, warnings, directions or enforceable undertakings may be appropriate.
-Further or serious non-compliance might result in stronger action, such as suspension or removal of licenses or other enforcement action.
+We may undertake a further inquiry or expect the participant to adjust its compliance, and we may follow up to ensure that this is done.
+In some cases, notices, warnings, directions or enforceable undertakings may be appropriate.
+Further or serious non-compliance might result in stronger action, such as suspension or removal of licences or other enforcement action.

-We are committed to an open and educative approach so that all financial markets participants have clear and well understood responsibilities.
+We are committed to an open and educative approach so all financial markets participants have clear and well-understood responsibilities.
 We publish summaries of the aggregate findings from our monitoring and surveillance to assist participants in understanding our expectations and enable them to check their compliance and raise standards if necessary.